LucasCaribeAraujo/LucasCaribeAraujo/README.md

 <!-- 🔭 I’m currently working on **UA IT(JKH IT)** -->

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript

 - 👨‍💻 All of my projects are available at [Guilherme's workspace](https://github.com/GuilhermeCustodioNietoe)

 - 💬 Ask me about **Java, Python, and NodeJS**

-- 📫 How to reach me **guilhermecustodionieto@gmail.com**
+- 📫 How to reach me **lucascaribe01@gmail.com**

 - 🥇 1st place at ETEC Cidade Tiradentes in the Systems Development course.